likegeymer/OCLP-HDMI-Fix-GT750M/README.md

 Once in Recovery Mode, open Terminal from the Utilities menu.

-Type the following command and press Enter:
+Type the following command and press Enter: csrutil disable

-bash
-Копировать
-Редактировать
-csrutil disable
 After the command is executed, restart your Mac to apply the changes.

 Install macOS Monterey using OpenCore Legacy Patcher